kablamo/mvp.kablamo.org/page/cpan/exceptions/index.markdown

 </div>

 For many apps Try::Tiny's performance problem is not a big deal.
-In terms of CPAN its a bigger deal because anytime you need great performance you need to worry if your dependencies (or their dependencies) are using Try::Tiny in some critical part of your code.
+In terms of CPAN it's a bigger deal because anytime you need great performance you need to worry if your dependencies (or their dependencies) are using Try::Tiny in some critical part of your code.

-Try::Tiny::Tiny is a module which improves the performance of Try::Tiny anywhere its loaded in your stack.
+Try::Tiny::Tiny is a module which improves the performance of Try::Tiny anywhere it is loaded in your stack.
 My benchmarks showed performance went from 20.2 times  slower than `eval` to 12.9 times slower than `eval` which is nearly an order of magnitude improvement.